Bluegales/certificates/README.md

 # onchain-certificates

-**The aim of this project is to offer a framework that any institution can quickly fork and set up.
-Central authorities can issue certificates, granting users the ability to easily verify their legitimacy, leveraging blockchain advantages while completely abstracting its complexity for a seamless user experience.**
+**The aim of this project is to offer a framework that anyone can fork and set up themselves.
+Central authorities can issue and revoke certificates, granting anyone the ability to easily verify their legitimacy, leveraging blockchain advantages while abstracting its complexity for a seamless user experience.**

 ### description

-This project enables central authorities to easily attest, and if necessary revoke, the hash of their certificates on-chain, giving anyone the ability to effortlessly verify the legitimacy of these certificates.
+The project provides a simple structure for central authorities who want to utilize the advantages of blockchain.
+It is designed to facilitate self-issuance of certificates with minimal adjustments.

-The blockchain is seamlessly abstracted away, providing a user-friendly experience for the central authority issuing certificates, the users downloading the certificates and the entities validating them.
+After the certificate has been created by the institution, the hash will be stored on-chain as an attestation, and the certificate file will be stored encrypted on Lighthouse.
-Moreover, it empowers users with a wallet to securely store these certificates permanently and encrypted on Filecoin.
-No funds are required; all that's needed is a wallet.
+After users log in on the frontend, they can create the certificates, download them, and have the additional option to share them with a wallet address, granting that address the ability to download the certificate as well.

-The project is designed to facilitate self-issuance of certificates with minimal adjustments.
-It is currently fully operational for our coding school, 42Heilbronn and can be reached under the following url:
+An additional frontend gives anyone the ability to upload a certificate as a file and it will show whether this certificate is valid or not.
+Certificates can even be validated if the original institution issuing the certificate ceases to exist.
+The blockchain is completely abstracted away, providing a user-friendly experience for the central authority issuing certificates, the users downloading the certificates, and the entities validating them.

 ## overview